flowdock/api-docs/docs/Authentication.md

 ## HTTP Basic Authentication

-[HTTP Basic Authentication](http://tools.ietf.org/html/rfc2617#section-2) allows credentials (such as a username and password) or API tokens to be transferred in HTTP headers.
+[HTTP Basic Authentication](http://tools.ietf.org/html/rfc2617#section-2) allows credentials (such as a username and password or an API token) to be transferred in HTTP headers.
 The secret is encoded using [Base64](http://en.wikipedia.org/wiki/Base64).

     Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==